THE LIFE FORCE OF AN AGE

 Ludwig Börne

-Tororo, the capital of the district of the same name, is located in eastern Uganda, near the Kenyan border.
+Tororo, the capital of the district of the same name, is located in eastern Uganda, close to the Kenyan border.
 The association's projects are located in the suburb of Kidera.

-In the small villages of the Kidera catchment area, the people mainly live from agriculture and animal husbandry.
-The income is barely enough to survive.
+In the small villages of the Kidera catchment area, people live mainly from agriculture and livestock farming.
+Their income is barely enough to survive.

 • Health education

-A secondary school was created, various projects for women with a sewing shop, hairdressing salon, bakery and ein a flour mill
+A secondary school, various projects mainly for women/girls with a sewing shop, hairdressing salon, bakery, grinding mill, office service, großery store and kindergarten were established.

-The organization of school and training sponsorships for particularly needy girls and boys is also one of the tasks of the association
+The association also arranges school and training sponsorships for particularly needy girls and boys.

 Every donation is welcome.